Olubukola-Martins/carefinder/README.md

 Share Hospitals: The platform allows users to share the list of hospitals via email or by generating a shareable link.

-User Authentication: Admin users can create an account to access the platform's admin features.
-User authentication is implemented using Firebase's authentication feature, supporting multiple authentication methods.
+User Authentication: CareFinder utilizes NextAuth library for user authentication.
+It provides a secure login system, allowing admin users to create an account and access the admin features of CareFinder.
 ![a1](https://github.com/Jennydunix/carefinder/assets/88034429/00b810ea-6d49-4f64-a3ad-40853c8a71cf)